-- Describe the sources of support for operations and maintenance: discuss both IOF funding and longterm sustainability through other sources. - Describe plans for cost-recovery through user fees. - o If possible, include the expected numbers of users and the anticipated revenues. - Note if the user fees will generate a surplus, and describe how this surplus will be used after IOF funding ends. - o Mention team members who have experience managing user access and fees. - Discuss how additional operating and maintenance costs will be covered by operating grants or external grants.
+- Describe plans for cost-recovery through user fees. - If possible, include the expected numbers of users and the anticipated revenues. - Note if the user fees will generate a surplus, and describe how this surplus will be used after IOF funding ends. - Mention team members who have experience managing user access and fees. - Discuss how additional operating and maintenance costs will be covered by operating grants or external grants.
 Include the total estimated value of these grants and/or describe researchers' track records in securing such funding. - Describe institutional commitments for start-up funds, maintenance of space, technical personnel salaries, service contracts, upgrades, or other costs. - Discuss funding that will be secured through support from industry partners or revenues that will come from licensing agreements.